Saturday, January 31, 2009

 Little published 2 books on the art.
 I have one that I purchased when it was first published in 1976.
 All quotes by Little on this post are from this book.

-Although his books are no longer available new, I found several used at Amazon an other sites.
+Although his books are no longer available new, I found several used at Amazon and other sites.
 Or search for other books about nature printing.

 Nature Prints are monoprints or monographs, i.e. one of a kind, not reproduced in a series as are many fine art prints.
-Even though I use a method that makes two prints, each will be slightly different, and thus, still monoprints.
+Even though I use a method that makes two prints, each will be a mirror image of the other and slightly different, and thus, still monoprints.

 Little explains that a Nature Print is “a reproduction of nature made by applying ink to an object of nature, placing this object on highly absorbent paper, and reproducing an image... by carefully applied pressure of the fingers.
 The procedure is not as simple as it sounds, but neither is it difficult.”